 The status of the 'fixed-term' or 'flexible' tenant is not protected by law.
 The new tenancy given is at the discretion of the new landlord.
+The remaining term or new term may be granted.

 The Council's introductory tenants cannot exchange until they have lived in their home for more than 12 months and their introductory tenancy has been converted into a flexible (secure) tenancy.
 If an exchange involving an introductory tenancy would be strongly in the interests of the Council, the Head of Housing Operations has discretion to give permission to move the exchanging parties by simultaneous transfer.